kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

 array.
 Then, finally, we take first three of that array.

 This works fine, provided your set is small.
-But what if you're dealing with a vary large data set.
+But what if you're dealing with a vary large data set?
 For example:

     irb> (1..Float::INFINITY).map { |n| n * 3 }.select { |n| n.even? }.first(3)
     ... yeah, keep waiting...